TauNeutrino/teiniker-lectures/secure-software-design/3_Authentication/Wildfly-Authentication-FormBased/README.txt

 The HTML form used to send the credentials to the server must be configured in three specific ways:
 a) The value of its <form> element's action attribute must be j_security_check
-b) The username mut be sent in a field named j_username
+b) The username must be sent in a field named j_username
 c) The password must be sent in a field named j_password

 see login.html